shezdev/tictactoe_ruby/README.md

 ```
 As a PLAYER
 When I start a GAME of Tic Tac Toe
-I will be allocated a MARKER ("O" or "X") randomly.
+Myself and my opponent will be allocated a MARKER ("O" or "X") randomly.

 As a PLAYER
 When I am prompted to take my turn